-Overboard discharge seacock must be secured in the closed position in accordance with the laws in your boating area.
+Overboard discharge seacock must be sealed and secured in the closed position in accordance with the laws in your boating area.

-Emptying Marine Head Holding Tank Through Deck Pump-out
+Deck Pump-out

 - 1).
-Remove the cap from the deck pump-out fitting located on the starboard gunwale. - 2).
+Remove the cap from the deck pump-out fitting located in the starboard walkaround. - 2).
 Connect a vacuum hose from a pump-out station to the deck fitting and run until the tank is empty.
 Replace the cap on the deck pump-out fitting.

-See "Head Layout - Marine" on page 8-24 for a layout diagram.
+See "Vaccuflush Head Layout" on page 8-24 for a layout diagram.